svarshavchik/courier/README.md

 repository, the unicode subdirectory.
 It does not require sysconftool, and can be built by itself/

-_Copyright 1998-2022 Double Precision, Inc. This software is distributed under the terms of the GNU General Public License.
+_Copyright 1998-2022 S. Varshavchik.
+This software is distributed under the terms of the GNU General Public License.
 See COPYING for additional information._